thelfer/tfel/docs/web/tfel-material.md

 \(\tenseur \varepsilon=-\tenseur P_0:\tenseur \tau\).

-The function EshelbyTensor computes the Eshelby tensor of an ellipsoid whose semi-axis lengths are a,b,c, embedded in an isotropic matrix.
-It returns an object of type st2tost2<3u,real>, which is the fourth-order Eshelby tensor, in a basis which is adapted to the ellipsoid.
+The function `EshelbyTensor` computes the Eshelby tensor of an ellipsoid whose semi-axis lengths are `a`, `b`, `c`, embedded in an isotropic matrix.
+It returns an object of `type st2tost2<3u,real>`, which is the fourth-order Eshelby tensor, in a basis which is adapted to the ellipsoid.
-The expressions can be found in Torquato, Random Heterogeneous Materials (2002) for the axisymetric ellipsoid and in Eshelby (1957) for other cases.
+The expressions can be found in [@torquato_2002] for the axisymmetric ellipsoid and in [@eshelby_1957] for other cases.

 ## Strain localisation tensors

-The header `TFEL/Material/Eshelby.hxx` also introduces three functions that compute the strain localisation tensor of an ellipsoid.
+The header `Eshelby.hxx` also introduces three functions that compute the strain localisation tensor of an ellipsoid.
 If we consider an ellipsoid whose elasticity is \(\tenseur C_i\), embedded in an infinite homogeneous medium whose elasticity is \(\tenseur C_0\),